phsaliha/phsaliha/README.md

 ### Hi there 👋 I'm Saliha

+Data Science student with a tech passion, eager to learn and grow.
+Excited for new opportunities and ready to contribute to the tech world.

 <!--
 **phsaliha/phsaliha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.